-Katie Cyphers attended the University of Tennessee, where she obtained a Master of Education in Theory and Practice in Teacher Education and a Bachelor of Science in Special Education.
-During graduate school, Katie completed her research on "The Effects of Cognitive Processing on Struggling Readers.”
+Katie Cyphers attended the University of Tennessee, where she obtained a M.S.Ed. in Theory and Practice in Teacher Education and a B.S. in Special Education.
+During graduate school, Katie completed her research on "The Effects of Cognitive Processing on Struggling Readers”.
 For this research she utilized the cognitive processing enhancement program, Brainjogging, which is now an integral part of the Academics Plus curriculum.

 For nearly a decade in both Georgia and NYC, Katie has devoted her time to the private practice setting by administering psycho-educational evaluations, identifying learning profiles and designing a curriculum for students to receive prescriptive teaching.
 Katie has trademarked the phrase, Learning Checkup, to help parents understand that all children's learning should be assessed in the same manner as they would assess their wellness.
 Katie has extensive training in administration and interpretation of the Woodcock Johnson Tests of Cognitive Abilities and Tests of Academic Achievement (WJ IV), the Test of Silent Contextual Reading Fluency (TOSCRF) and the Behavior Rating Inventory of Executive Function (BRIEF).
 Katie's professional background, as well as life's experience as the daughter of a pioneer in the field of neuroscience and education, has created a unique understanding of students with dyslexia, language processing disorder, autism, ADHD and developmental delays.

+Katie's dedication to her alma mater has remained apparent with her position on the Univ. of Tennessee Dean's Board of Advisors for the College of Education, Health, and Human Sciences and through her service as President of the Univ. of Tennessee Alumni Chapter Board.
+Katie is a member of the Rotary Club of Buckhead and was awarded the Vocational Service Award in 2016-17.
 Katie has served two terms on the national Board of Directors for the Learning Disabilities Association of America.
-Her dedication to her alma mater, has remained apparent with her position on the Univ. of Tennessee Dean's Board of Advisors for the College of Education, Health, and Human Sciences and through her service as Incoming President on the Univ. of Tennessee Alumni Chapter Board.
-Katie is a member of the Rotary Club of Buckhead and was awarded the Vocational Service Award in 2016-17.
-She is a member of the International Dyslexia Association, the Shepherd Center Society and the Women's Community Bible Study.
-Katie recently received the UT Alumni Promise Award, which recognizes an alumni under the age of 40 that has made extensive marks early in their careers, both civically and professionally.
-In addition, Katie received the Outstanding Community Advocate award in the fall of 2017 from the Department of Theory and Practice in Teacher Education.
+Katie is a Professional Member of the Independent Educational Consultants Association (IECA) and is also a member of the International Dyslexia Association, the Shepherd Center Society, and Women's Community Bible Study.
+Katie recently received the UT Alumni Promise Award, which recognizes an alumnus under the age of 40 that has made extensive marks early in their careers, both civically and professionally.
+In addition, Katie received the Outstanding Community Advocate award in 2017 from the Department of Theory and Practice in Teacher Education.

 Katie is also the founder of Education Cures, a nonprofit committed to developing and improving teacher education programs.
 The current focus of EC lies in Sierra Leone, West Africa, where you will find a precious 10-year-old boy, Mohamed, who has truly captured her heart.